colinweight/thousand_island/README.md

     end
   end
 ```
->Nb.
-The Footer is a three column layout, with the numbering on the right column and the content defined here in the middle.
+>Note: The Footer is a three column layout, with the numbering on the right column and the content defined here in the middle.
 More flexibility will be added in a later version.

 Optional:
 Add a `body_content` method to add content before whatever the Builder defines in it's method of the same name.